Kevinxsn/simple_deseq/readme.md

 It will create three dataframe, abundance, counts and length.

-Can beaccssed by .dataframe, .abundance, .length
+Can be accssed by .dataframe, .abundance, .length